Sketch released of suspect in Houston taco truck sex assaults

 The owner of the truck told ABC13 that she is no longer going to be open overnight and plans on adding security cameras inside and outside the truck.
 The owner said the women are recovering from the attack and she is paying their medical bills.

-HPD says the suspect is an Hispanic male, between 35 and40 years old, 5'8" to 5'10", with medium dark wavy hair, a beard and mustache.
+HPD says the suspect is a Hispanic male, between 35 and 40 years old, 5'8" to 5'10", with medium dark wavy hair, a beard and mustache.

 If you know anything that may help this case call Crime Stoppers at (713) 222-TIPS or the Special Victims Division at (713) 308-1140.